FredrikCarlssn/Soulbound-Token/Solidity/README.md

 }
 ```

-This constructor function initializes the contract with two Soulbound tokens.
+This constructor function initializes the contract with two pre-defined Soulbound tokens.

 # createSoulboundToken